Is Cannabis legal in Australia?

 - Finished products – Schedule 4 (CBD) and Schedule 8 (THC) controlled drugs.

 - Bulk Products for compounding

 The rule of thumb for pharmacists is as follows:

 Finished product: prescriptions need to be accompanied by a valid Special Access Scheme Approval or an Authorised Prescriber Letter (which must be an approval for the prescribing doctor and prescribed product).
 Please check the doctor’s state and SAS approval expiry date.

 Compounded product: Compounding product prescriptions for THC needs to be prescribed by or cited by a GP fellow or specialist in many states.
 Compounding pharmacies can order bulk Medical Cannabis and CBD oil products through Burleigh Heads Cannabis via the CanView Platform.

-If you don’t feel comfortable prescribing this medicine, referring your patient to a cannabis specialist is a good option.
-If you are not supportive of medical cannabis, it’s important to note that you have a duty of care for your patients and must keep an open mind to all treatments.
-If you are not yet trained in medical cannabis, you’ll need to refer your patient to a doctor who is.
+If you don’t feel comfortable prescribing this medicine, referring your patient to a cannabis doctor is a good option.
+If you are not supportive of Medical Cannabis, it’s important to note that you have a duty of care for your patients and must keep an open mind to all treatments.
+If you are not yet trained in Medical Cannabis, you’ll need to refer your patient to a doctor who is.

 We also offer numerous resources to assist you.
 These will be available to doctors once a doctor is registered and logs into CanView.

 CanView does not endorse the use of Medicinal Cannabis without lawful prescription.
 Just like any Medicine, Medicinal Cannabis may have both positive and negative side effects on the user and should only be prescribed to patients by a Health Professional with the authority and expertise to do so.
 The information provided by CanView is for informational and educational purposes and is of a general nature.
 If you are interested in accessing Medicinal Cannabis please talk to your doctor and request a referral to a Medicinal Cannabis clinic.